marcocirone/ComputationalIntelligence/lab2/readme.md

 - Taking the greatest possible number of matches from a single row
 - Taking the number of matches that allows you to leave a specific row as full as possible
 - Taking the number of matches that allows you to leave a specific row as empty as possible

+The adopted strategy is a μ+σ strategy, where μ equals 20 and σ equals 40